The 10 Essentials You Need to Pack for Jordan (Updated for 2023)

 Jordanians are – on the whole – quite progressive toward tourism and acknowledge that Western and/or non-Muslim women will travel in their country.
 However, this doesn’t excuse us from dressing modestly and being considerate of their cultural practices for women.
 In particular, it’s important to either dress each day to cover your legs and shoulders – or have a scarf or sweater you can put on to cover up.

 However, you can wear your typical clothes; if you love form-fitting stuff, you can rock that look and still be respectfully covered.
-Same goes for a swimsuit at the Dead Sea; plenty of tourists wear bikinis, but a one-piece is more appropriate.
+The same goes for a swimsuit at the Dead Sea; plenty of tourists wear bikinis, but a one-piece is more appropriate.

 What to Pack for Jordan

-Armed with these tips, here’s a Jordan packing list to use for a 10-day trip to Jordan (including two days of travel).
-Here’s what to wear in Jordan.
+Armed with these tips, here’s a Jordan packing list to use for your itinerary, no matter how long you’re planning to visit.
+Here’s what to pack for and wear in Jordan.

 1. Jordan Travel Guide